-- 29. Check that the vaporizer is full, fully turned off and that it indicates the level of liquid. - 30.
-Turn on the concentrator and set an oxygen flow of 6 liters per minute and wait until the output has stabilised.
+- 27. Check that the vaporizer is full, fully turned off and that it indicates the level of liquid. - 28.
+Turn on the concentrator and set an oxygen flow of 6 L/minute and wait until the output has stabilized.
 Set the vaporizer output to 3%.
 Verify that after 2 minutes that the oxygen concentration has dropped by 3%.

 NOTE: This is a very basic test and can only indicate approximate output.
-The vaporizer output is affected by temperature, flow and time.
+The vaporizer output is affected by temperature, flow, and time.
 Ideally, the above test should be conducted at an ambient temperature of 22 degrees Celsius.